Emii

-Emily Rose Morrison (born December 4, 1984) known professionally as Emii, is an American actress, pop recording artist, and martial artist originally from Youngstown, Ohio.
+Emily Rose Morrison (born December 4, 1984) known professionally as Emii, is an American singer and songwriter originally from Youngstown, Ohio.

-Life and career
+Biography

-Emii (formerly Emily Rose Morrison) was a competitor on SyFy's "Geeks Who Drink" hosted by Zachary Levi, was initially featured in the June 2013 issue of Billboard as the Spotlight Artist, and her November 2012 feature in Inked magazine highlighted her extensive martial arts background and passion for science fiction and comic books.
+Emii was a competitor on SyFy's "Geeks Who Drink" hosted by Zachary Levi, was initially featured in the June 2013 issue of Billboard as the Spotlight Artist, and her November 2012 feature in Inked magazine highlighted her extensive martial arts background and passion for science fiction and comic books.
 Emii was also the first female citizen to complete five rounds of TORIS life-or-death combat training.
 She signed with theatrical/commercial agent Media Artists Group after starring in two sci-fi feature films at the tail end of 2012.

 Emii's first hit single "Magic", which was released on April 6, 2010, reached #32 on The Pop Indicator Chart and held the #66 position on the R&R/Mediabase Top 40 Pop Chart.
 The music video for "Magic" was the most viewed music-related video on YouTube on the day of its release and the sixth most viewed video overall.
-After performing in Beirut for the NRJ Music Tour with Flo Rida, 'Iyaz, and Inna, for her first major audience of 25,000 fans, Emii met DJ Osane and the two collaborated on the hit song "Emergency" which was called a "club smash" by Rolling Stone magazine.
+After performing in Beirut for the NRJ Music Tour with Flo Rida, Iyaz, and Inna, for her first major audience of 25,000 fans, Emii met DJ Osane and the two collaborated on the hit song "Emergency" which was called a "club smash" by Rolling Stone magazine.
 Her song "Magic" is featured in the YouTube television show Dance On.
 YouTube star Hannah Hart of My Drunk Kitchen fame learns to dance to the song from So You Think You Can Dance winner Lauren Froderman.